mafintosh/pump/README.md

 return pump(s1, s2) // returns s2
 ```

+Note that `pump` attaches error handlers to the streams to do internal error handling, so if `s2` emits an
+error in the above scenario, it will not trigger a `proccess.on('uncaughtException')` if you do not listen for it.

 If you want to return a stream that combines *both* s1 and s2 to a single stream use
 [pumpify](https://github.com/mafintosh/pumpify) instead.